 Clean Power Plan Talking Points

-The Environmental Protection Agency (EPA) under Scott Pruitt’s leadership is actively working to kill the Clean Power Plan, the single most important action our country has taken to curb dangerous climate change.
+The Trump Administration’s Environmental Protection Agency (EPA) is actively working to kill the Clean Power Plan, the single most important action our country has taken to curb dangerous climate change.

-EPA is holding a series of listening sessions in Kansas City, MO, San Francisco, CA, and Gillette, WY, on its scheme to repeal the climate-saving plan, which provides substantial health protections and economic opportunity in clean energy for Americans across the country.
+EPA held a series of listening sessions in Kansas City, MO, San Francisco, CA, and Gillette, WY, earlier this year on repealing the climate-saving plan, which provides substantial health protections and economic opportunity in clean energy for Americans across the country.

 Experience shows that we can cut carbon pollution, grow the economy, and create jobs.
 It doesn’t require a false choice between economic protections and health protections as a few deep-pocketed industry executives would have us believe.